guidodemmenie/testresults-dashboard-demo/README.md

 minikube service rf-dashboard -n rf-dashboard-demo
 ```

-Attach to the robotframework pod and run the script `generate-testresults.sh` and go to report. (services must be opened as described above, or dns lookups will fail)
+Attach to the robotframework pod and run the script `generate-testresults.sh` and wait for it to finish. (services must be opened as described above, or dns lookups will fail)

-To open the reports:
+To open the standard generated robotframework reports:
 `http://localhost:<portnr>/<buildnr>/report.html`
 To open first build:
 `http://localhost:<portnr>/20280209/report.html`

-## Grafana
+### Grafana

 The [grafana-dashboard.json](/grafana-dashboard.json) can be imported, the queries used are explaned here.